-It seems like nearly every other blog post we’ve written lately warns of the dangers of misclassifying W-2 Employees as 1099 Independent Contractors.
-Yet at the same time, our other blog articles are saying what a great thing contracting is for recruiters, candidates, and client companies.
+It seems like nearly every other blog post we’ve written lately warns of the dangers of employer misclassification of independent contractors and contract basis W-2 employees.
+Yet at the same time, our other blog articles are saying what a great thing contract staffing is for recruiters, candidates, and client companies.
 So what gives?

 Contractors, as we refer to them often on this blog, are different.
 They are W-2 employees working on a contract basis, meaning that they are usually hired to work on a specific project or for a specific amount of time.
 Client companies often hire on a contract basis because they have work that needs to be completed, but they don’t want to permanently add to their headcount.

 The major difference between those workers and Independent Contractors is that the contractors are actually W-2 employees, but they are employed by a staffing agency or a back-office service provider such as Top Echelon Contracting instead of by the company they are performing work for.
+There are many benefits of being a contract employee.
 By using contractors in this sense, the client company can still avoid many of the costs, administrative details, and hassles that come with hiring permanent employees while not exposing themselves to the risk of misclassifying someone as an Independent Contractor.